YM1587/YM1587/README.md

 <h2>About me</h2>
 Eugine Onyango is Computer Science student at Chuka University with a passion for software development, data science, and networking.
 He has hands-on experience troubleshooting IT systems and managing networks .
-Eugine is also proficient with data analysis and cleaning using MYSQL and excel.With a strong foundation in problem-solving and technical troubleshooting, he aspires to build innovative technology solutions that bridge the gap between software engineering and data-driven decision-making.
+Eugine is also proficient with data analysis and cleaning using MySQL and excel.With a strong foundation in problem-solving and technical troubleshooting, he aspires to build innovative technology solutions that bridge the gap between software engineering and data-driven decision-making.